What is the Chikungunya virus (CHIKV)?

 If you feel sick and have recently traveled to an area with a CHIKV outbreak, seek evaluation from your healthcare provider and tell him/her about your recent travel.
 Your doctor may order a laboratory test to determine whether you have CHIK or some other infection with similar symptoms.
-Information on countries experiencing CHIK outbreaks is available at: http://www.cdc.gov/chikungunya/geo/index.html.
+Information on countries experiencing CHIK outbreaks is available at the CDC page on areas at risk for chikungunya.

 What is the treatment for a CHIKV infection?